wp-cli/wp-cli.github.com/_posts/2016-02-04-restful-wp-cli-update-2.md

 There's a bit of thinking to do, and code to write, to get from here to there, though.

 Feeling inspired?
 I want to hear from you!
 Particularly if you've written custom endpoints I can test against.
-Please [open a Github issue](https://github.com/danielbachhuber/wp-rest-cli/issues) with questions, feedback, and violent dissent, or [email me directly](mailto:daniel@handbuilt.co).
+Please [open a GitHub issue](https://github.com/danielbachhuber/wp-rest-cli/issues) with questions, feedback, and violent dissent, or [email me directly](mailto:daniel@handbuilt.co).